Netflix Revenue, Usage Statistics & Its Growth Forecast For 2025–26

 • DVD rentals

 Netflix’s subscription rates are divided into three tiers: Basic, Standard, and Premium.
 Founded in 1997, Netflix’s initial segment was DVD rental.
 However, in 2007, considering the world’s lean toward the internet and its potential, it shifted toward OTT.
-Interestingly, as of 2019, Netflix had a DVD rental subscriber base 2.15 million.
-Netflix’s revenue and income come ultimately from subscriptions.
+Interestingly, as of 2019, Netflix had a DVD rental subscriber base of 2.15 million.
+Netflix’s revenue and income ultimately come from subscriptions.

 In 2019, when Covid proved fatal for the world, it brought a boon for Netflix.
 Its revenue suddenly grew from USD 1.86 billion in 2019 to USD 2.76 billion in 2020.
 The number further exploded to USD 5.1 billion in 2021.
 The company is projected to grow even after facing a 200,000 decline in subscribers for the first time in a decade.
-It produces enormous numbers of Netflix original titles.
-Currently, Netflix statistics about listed titles reveal that it has over 3,600 movies and 1,800 web series on its website.
-But when it comes to the global count, the number leaps over 17,000.

 Where Is Netflix Going From 2025 To 2027?